ArunPanesar42/cloud_computing_AWS/README.md

 ### What is Hybrid Cloud

 - Hybrid cloud is IT infrastructure that connects at least one public cloud and at least one private cloud

+## AWS CONFIGURE

+- For EC2 we need to follow this naming convention, Key is the Name "Eng84_Apanesar_app"

+- security group acts as a firewall for our virtual machine

+### AWS DIAGRAM

+-